Qazeer/InfoSec-Notes/WebApps/CMS_and_softwares/Ovidentia.md

-# Web applications - CMS - Ovidentia
+# Web applications - CMS Ovidentia

+Ovidentia is an open source CMS developed and maintained since 2001 by the French company CANTICO.

+Ovidentia has a relatively low market share and is mostly used by French non-profit organizations and territorial communities and administrations.

 ### Default credentials